streamlit/docs/content/library/advanced-features/app-testing/app-test-intro.md

 ## How to retrieve elements

+The attributes of the `AppTest` class return sequences of elements.
+The elements are sorted by the order they appear in the rendered app.
+Specific elements can be retrieved by index.
+Additionally, widgets with keys can be retrieved by key.

+### Retrieve elements by index

-The attributes of the `AppTest` class return collections of elements.
-In the example, `at.number_input` returns a colleciton of all `st.number_input` elements in the app.
+Each attribute of `AppTest` returns a sequence of the associated element type.
+Specific elements can be retrieved by index.
+In the above example, `at.number_input` returns a sequence of all `st.number_input` elements in the app.
 Thus, `at.number_input[0]` is the first such element in the app.
 Similarly, `at.markdown` returns a collection of all `st.markdown` elements where `at.markdown[0]` is the first such element.
-You can also retrieve widgets by their key, if one is specified.
-Be sure to read the current list of supported elements in the "Attributes" section of the [`AppTest`](/library/api-reference/app-testing/st.testing.v1.apptest) class.

-### Retrieve elements by index

-Each attribute of `AppTest` returns a sequence of the associated element type. `at.button` returns a sequence of all buttons (both `st.button` and `st.form_submit_button`). `at.header` returns a sequence of all `st.header` elements.
-You can also use the `.get()` method and pass the name of the attribute. `at.get("button")` and `at.get("header")` are the equivalent examples, respectively.
+Check out the current list of supported elements in the "Attributes" section of the [`AppTest`](/library/api-reference/app-testing/st.testing.v1.apptest) class or the [App testing cheat sheet](/library/advanced-features/app-testing/cheat-sheet).
+You can also use the `.get()` method and pass the name of the attribute. `at.get("number_input")` and `at.get("markdown")` are equivalent to `at.number_input` and `at.markdown`, respectively.

 The returned sequence of elements are ordered by appearance on the page.
 If containers are used to insert elements in a different order, these sequences may not match the order they are executed in your code.
 Consider the following example where containers are used switch the order of two buttons on the page: